-Our Bachelor of Science in Education/Elementary Education and our Bachelor of Science/Early Childhood Education are designed to help those who don’t currently have a bachelor’s degree prepare for licensure as an Elementary teacher.*
+Our Bachelor of Science in Education/Elementary Education and our Bachelor of Science/Early Childhood Education are designed to help those who don’t currently have a bachelor’s degree prepare for licensure as a teacher.

 - Aspiring teachers who have a bachelor's degree in another area.

 Those that are ready to make a career change and transition into teaching can earn a Master of Arts in Education (MAEd) degree in Elementary Education, Secondary Education, or Special Education.
 Previous teaching experience is not required.

 While we pride ourselves on our global reach and outlook, we also appreciate the value of local influence in the field of education.
-The College of Education has many degree programs that meet national standards, and also have been approved by individual state departments of education to prepare teaching candidates for licensure in their home states.
-Not all programs are state approved, view our courses aligned to specific state requirements.*
+The College of Education has degree programs that meet national standards, and also have been approved by individual state departments of education to prepare teaching candidates for licensure in their home states.
+Not all programs are state approved, view our courses aligned to specific state requirements.

 Our advanced degree programs are designed for:

 - Teachers interested in enhancing their skills and improving the classroom experience.

-Our Master of Arts in Education/Curriculum and Instruction helps you learn how to improve your students’ literacy and comprehension through advanced curriculum and instruction techniques.
+Our Master of Arts in Education/Curriculum and Instruction helps you learn innovative strategies for creating and enriching classroom curriculum.